 Emma says a search may involve five teams of two or three, which would use various search techniques, including ‘sound and light lines', using whistles and lights to attract a person’s attention.

 “We’ll work along the track, blow the whistles, listen, then carry on.’’

 Dogs are another tool in a searcher’s kit, with some following a scent on the ground, or others, like Dart, who is an ‘area search dog’ and follows a scent in the air.

 On a good day, all those aspects come together and the lost person is reunited with their loved ones.

 For Robert Galdamez, and many others, the skills of everyone from search management to a highly trained volunteer and her dog mean the difference between life and death.

 And Emma has a word of advice for those who do get lost: “Stay put, and stay together.’’

-Reported by David Loughrey for our AA Directions Summer 2018 issue
+Reported by David Loughrey for our AA Directions Autumn 2018 issue